October 17 - 19, 2025

 100 years of the Horseshoe Estate

-Of these six World Heritage-listed ensembles, the Hufeisensiedlung is not only the largest, but also the most famous and the most challenging in terms of monument preservation.
+Of these six UNESCO World Heritage-listed ensembles, the Horseshoe Estate, comprising almost 2,000 residential units, is not only the largest, but also the most famous and the most challenging in terms of monument preservation.
 Even at the time of its construction, the large housing estate in Neukölln-Britz functioned as a divided "showplace".
 Two political camps and their respective sponsored housing associations, GEHAG and DEGEWO, competed here.
-Under the direction of Bruno Taut, the chief architect appointed by the GEHAG housing association, new forms of urban development were tested in the Hufeisensiedlung and components were developed that can be found in all kinds of parts of the city today.
-The urban development in Britz scaled the qualities of the garden city concept originating in England with simple terraced houses and lots of greenery and combined these with urban multi-storey housing, which could be built in series and in large numbers to save costs.
+Under the direction of Bruno Taut, the chief architect appointed by the politically astute housing association GEHAG, new forms of urban planning were tested and components developed in the Hufeisensiedlung, which were later used again, slightly varied, in all kinds of parts of the newly created "unified municipality of Greater Berlin".
+The urban development in Britz scaled the qualities of the garden city concept originating in England with cooperative sponsorship, simple terraced houses and plenty of usable green space and merged these ideals with urban multi-storey housing that could be built in large numbers and in a time- and cost-saving serial construction method.

 The estate, grouped around the iconic 350-metre-long horseshoe row that gives it its name, is also an instructive mirror of the controversies and upheavals of later decades.
-Not only the discourse on urban development in the early 20th century can be traced here, but also the policy of conformity practiced by the Nazi state and the economic-liberal spirit of the late 1990s and its consequences.
+Not only the discourse on urban development in the early 20th century can be traced here, but also the policy of conformity practiced by the Nazi state and the typical liberal economic spirit of the late 1990s and its consequences.

-Following the sale of GEHAG in 1998, the terraced housing stock was converted into individual ownership across the board.
-This massive challenge for the homogeneous preservation of the ensemble led to numerous initiatives, projects and publications that were initiated and developed by the residents and have endured ever since, thus setting an example for comparable complexes in terms of practiced participation, monument preservation and mediation.
-They will also be reported on during the conference and the tours.
+Following the sale of GEHAG in a bidding process in 1998 and several subsequent transactions on the financial market, the terraced houses with gardens that dominate the streetscape of the Hufeisensiedlung were successively converted into individual properties.
+This massive challenge for the homogeneous preservation of the iconic and historic ensemble led to numerous initiatives, projects and publications that were initiated and developed by the residents.
+They have endured ever since and can thus also serve as examples for comparable complexes in terms of civic participation, practical monument preservation and active mediation.
+They will also be reported on at the conference and during the tours.

 Organizer